driftavalli/kubernetes-the-hard-way/docs/01-prerequisites.md

 Estimated cost: Free (If you have an appropriate machine)

 ## Required tools
+These are the tools used to achieve the setup.
+It seems some (virt-install/virsh) duplicate functions but I've installed them anyways.
+I have added the links I that seemed most relevant but may not necessarily be the only/best link.
 * bridge-utils
 * genisoimage
 * qemu-uitls
 * virt-install
+* virsh

 ### Install tools
   #### [bridge-utils](https://wiki.linuxfoundation.org/networking/bridge)